attentionaffectlab/attentionaffect/_members/Melanni.md

 ---

 Melanni is a psychologist and received her master's degree in Neurobiology from Universidad Nacional Autonoma de Mexico.
-She is also a Ph.D. student at Graduate Training Center of Neuroscience, Max Plank research school, Tübingen.
+She is also a Ph.D. student at Graduate Training Center of Neuroscience, International Max Planck Research School, Tübingen, Germany.
-Her thesis focuses on the psychological and physiological markers of emotion processing in naturalistic paradigms using a multimodal approach including fMRI, pupillometry and heart rate.
+Her thesis focuses on the psychological and physiological markers of emotion processing using naturalistic paradigms.
+Melanni uses a multimodal approach including fMRI, pupillometry and heart rate.